OTPR26/OOT3DHud/README.md

 ## Features

 - Native HUD compatible with Azahar custom-texture scaling
-- Modern Nintendo-style ABXY diamond in the upper-right
+- Modern ABXY diamond in the upper-right
 - Original live A action prompt, repositioned without replacing its changing text
 - Live B, X, Y, I, and II item icons
 - D-pad shortcuts for I, II, Navi/View, and the Ocarina